KAT-TUN: TV shows

 On January 11, 2014, after becoming a four-man group, KAT-TUN became guests for a special program titled KAT-TUN Sekaiichi Tame ni Naru Tabi where they traveled to Okinawa (for two episodes), Aomori, Hokkaido and Kumamoto.
 The 5-part special became a success that the show was soon confirmed to become another regular show for KAT-TUN, retaining the same title of the program.
-The first episode aired on April 17, 2015 and lasted until the 42nd episode on March 25, 2016.
+The first episode aired on April 17, 2015, and lasted until the 42nd episode on March 25, 2016.

 In 2014, KAT-TUN also became the main hosts for the Shounen Club Premium, replacing Taichi Kokubun from TOKIO.
 Their stint as the show's main hosts started from April 2014 until March 2016.
 Another Johnny's group NEWS then replaced them as the hosts of the show.

+In 2021, the program "Nani suru KAT-TUN" started during the 15th anniversary celebrations, with Nakamaru, Ueda and Kamenashi.
+The program ended in 2025, due to KAT-TUN's disbanding.
+The last episode featured only Ueda and Kamenashi, with a stuffed animal taking the place for Nakamaru.
+Ueda commented: "This program started on our 15th anniversary, and I never thought it would continue for four years.
+The members are quite eccentric, but we were able to take on the challenge with your warm support".
+Kamenashi's comment: "I'm truly grateful from the bottom of my heart for being given this environment and being able to get together every month and talk.
+From now on, the members will spend time together.
+I hope to continue to do my best".
+With images since the first episode and a collage of memories, the program ended with the members walking off stage with the "Nakamaru" stuffed animal.

 Radio

 The group has had three different radio shows, each hosted by different members and all have aired for several years.

 Former members Jin Akanishi, Koki Tanaka and Junnosuke Taguchi hosted KAT-TUN Style together from April 2006 until March 2012.
-Yuichi Nakamaru and Tatsuya Ueda hosted R-One KAT-TUN every Tuesday from 12am – 12:30am.
+Yuichi Nakamaru and Tatsuya Ueda hosted R-One KAT-TUN every Tuesday from 12 am – 12:30 am.

 Kazuya Kamenashi had his own radio show called Kamenashi Kazuya - Kase by Kase until it ended on September 20.
-He has a new radio show called Kamenashi Kazuya - Hang Out and currently airs every Saturday from 10:20am – 10:50am.
+He has a new radio show called Kamenashi Kazuya - Hang Out and currently airs every Saturday from 10:20 am – 10:50 am.

 Taguchi Junnosuke also had his own radio show called "Tag-tune driving" and a radio show together with Yuichi Nakamaru called "KAT-TUN no Gatsūn" from April 2012 and ended in March 2016.